jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Number 25.
 One!" cried Polly, clearly and distinctly.
 A brisk-looking girl whisked some dishes on a tray, and started for the door, beside which she paused to receive a celluloid check from a girl who sat at a high desk, with a big book, a box of checks of varying values, and a cash-box before her.

-"That's the cashier," continued the father, who had <p class="pagenum">Begin page 159</p> paused to mutter an "Ave" while this was occurring.[^Ave] "She looks in her big book for the order belonging to 25, and gives the girl a check according.
+"That's the cashier," continued the father, who had <hr><p class="pagenum">Page 159</p> paused to mutter an "Ave" while this was occurring.[^Ave] "She looks in her big book for the order belonging to 25, and gives the girl a check according.
 It's a ready-money[^ready-money] business here.
 The waiters are all numbered as well as the bells, and take their turn in regular rotation."

 [^Ave]: I.e., an "Ave Maria," or Hail Mary: "Hail Mary, full of grace, for the Lord is with thee."